 We use the bailout embeddings of three-dimensional volume-preserving maps to study qualitatively the dynamics of small spherical neutrally buoyant impurities suspended in a time-periodic incompressible fluid flow.
 The accumulation of impurities in tubular vortical structures, the detachment of particles from fluid trajectories near hyperbolic invariant lines, and the formation of nontrivial three-dimensional structures in the distribution of particles are predicted.

 The dynamics of small spherical particles immersed in a fluid flow have received considerable attention in the past few years from both the theoretical and experimental points of view.
-On one hand, these particles are the simplest models for impurities whose transport in flows is of practical interest to understand, and, on the other, their motion is governed by dynamical systems that display a rich and complex variety of behavior even in the case of the most minimal approximations.

-When the density of the particles does not match that of the fluid, it is intuitively clear that the trajectories of a particle and a fluid parcel will in general differ.
+On one hand, these particles are the simplest models for impurities whose transport in flows is of practical interest, and, on the other, their motion is governed by dynamical systems that even in the most minimal approximations display a rich and complex variety of behavior.
+When the density of the particles does not match that of the fluid, it is intuitively clear that the trajectories of a particle and of a fluid parcel will in general differ.
 This has been demonstrated in two-dimensional flows in which particles with density higher than the basic flow tend to migrate away from the parts of the flow dominated by rotation --- in the case of chaotic flows, the KAM (Kolmogorov--Arnold--Moser) islands --- while particles lighter than the fluid display the opposite tendency \cite{crisanti,tanga,partproc}.
-A more surprising result, however, is that neutrally buoyant particles may also detach from the fluid parcel trajectories in the regions in which the flow is dominated by strain, with the result that they end up settling in the KAM islands \cite{neutpartprl}.
+A more surprising result, however, is that neutrally buoyant particles may also detach from the fluid-parcel trajectories in the regions in which the flow is dominated by strain, to settle in the KAM islands \cite{neutpartprl}.
 The subtle dynamical mechanism responsable for the latter phenomenon has suggested a method to target KAM islands in Hamiltonian flows, and a recent generalization named a bailout embedding permits its extension to Hamiltonian maps as well \cite{bailout1}.